MiThCeKi/qMRLab/docs/source/gui-example.rst

 Simple GUI example
 =========================================
 This will guide you step by step in processing a sample quantitative MRI dataset with the graphical user interface.
-For this example, a Variable Flip Angle (VFA) T\ :sub:`1`\  mapping brain dataset will be used.
+For this example, a variable flip angle (VFA) T\ :sub:`1`\  mapping brain dataset will be used.

 1. Open MATLAB
 ----------------------------------
+Open the directory where qMRLab was installed.

 2. Run startup
 ----------------------------------
 This will setup your path ::